-First Republic has a refinancing program called Eagle Gold All-in-One that claims to put customers' savings to work.
+First Republic has a student loan refinancing program called Eagle Gold All-in-One that claims to put customers' savings to work.
 The program offers a one-month payment plan, with a variety of term options.
 There are no origination, annual, or prepayment fees, though the website does not specify whether or not there is an application fee.
-Borrowers work with a First Republic banker to begin the refinancing process.
-First Republic's goal is to reduce customers' monthly payments and overall loan repayment costs.
+Student loan borrowers work with a First Republic banker to begin the refinancing process.
+First Republic's goal is to reduce student loan borrowers' monthly payments and overall loan repayment costs.
 The company boasts having a stress-free and simple program.

-First Republic Bank offers some other perks for those who choose to refinance through the company:
+First Republic Bank offers some other perks for those who choose to refinance their student loan through the company:

 In order to be eligible for Eagle Gold All-in-One's program, borrowers must meet the following requirements: